Are you interested in historic preservation and working with us to continue the legacy of a unique destination?

 Room and Board

-The closest living accommodations are located 7 miles north of Death Valley Junction at Longstreet Inn, Casino and RV Park.
+Housing is NOT provided for employees.
+The closest living accommodations are located 7 miles north of Death Valley Junction at Longstreet Inn, Casino and RV Park in Amargosa Valley.
 If you have a travel trailer, there is a campground with hook-ups.
 There is also a trailer park across from the campground that will rent trailer houses on a monthly basis.

 Other accommodation options include rentals in the town of Amargosa Valley, NV (14 miles away or about 15 minutes) and Pahrump, NV (24 miles away) where the majority of the staff lives.

 Hotel employees receive a 20% discount on purchases from the café menu and gift shop.

 In addition, Café employees receive a complimentary meal for each full work shift.

 All employees have complimentary access to performances at the Opera House during show season (October through May).

 Getting Here and Getting Around

 There is no public transportation in the area.
 A taxi service is cost prohibitive because of the great distance between locations.
 Although the roads are level, there are no bike lanes or lights at night and the closest accommodations available are 7 miles away.
 For these reasons, we recommend a personal vehicle.
 It is the safest, most reliable way to get to and from Death Valley Junction.